Setting up SheepShaver for Windows

 Enable “My Computer” icon on your Mac desktop (external file system): when checked, SheepShaver gives access to host drives.

-Mount drives: shows the host drives that will be available through the My Computer icon on the desktop.
+Mount drives: shows the host drives that will be available through the This PC icon on the desktop.

 Figure 1: the Volumes tab, set to boot from a real CD

-Figure 2: the Volumes tab, set to boot from CD image
+Figure 2: the Volumes tab, set to boot from a CD image

 Figure 3: Creating a blank hard disk image